Last updated: May 14, 2026

 | Details | Long text | Use sparingly |

-MDN explains that HTML validation features such as required, input types, and patterns can help users catch errors before submission.
-It also makes clear that client-side validation is not a complete substitute for server-side validation.
+MDN explains that HTML validation features (required, input types, patterns) help users catch errors before submission, but client-side validation is never a complete substitute for server-side validation.
+Use email fields for email, date fields for dates, choices for categories, and long text only when prose is truly needed.

 Labels, Help Text, and Required Indicators